Jimlah/hngi7task2Nodejs/README.md

 to run the node app follow the steps first you should fork the project \
-colne your forked project to your machine\
+clone your forked project to your machine\
 push your changes into your forked repo \
 make pull request to merge with the master branch\